Bryce Canyon Airport: Incidents

 United Airlines Flight 608 a DC-6 (NC37510) was on a flight from Los Angeles to Chicago when it crashed at 12:29 pm on October 24, 1947 about 1.5 miles southeast of Bryce Canyon Airport, killing all 5 crew members and 47 passengers on board.

-On October 6, 2000 American Airlines flight 2821 departed Denver International Airport bound for Los Angeles International Airport.
+On October 6, 2000 American Airlines Flight 2821 departed Denver International Airport bound for Los Angeles International Airport.
 As the MD-82 aircraft was cruising at 33000 ft, there was a report of smoke in the cockpit area and loss of cabin pressure.
 The airliner was immediately redirected to the Bryce Canyon airport in southwestern Utah.
-The single runway airport only handles small prop planes daily, but was actually built to handle larger aircraft in case of emergency for the long stretch flights between Denver and Las Vegas.
-The American Airlines flight 2821 and the 75 people on board landed safely at 8:45 A.M.
+The single runway airport usually only handles small prop planes, but was built to handle larger aircraft in case of emergency for the long stretch flights between Denver and Las Vegas.
+American Airlines Flight 2821 and the 75 people on board landed safely at 8:45 am.